 Moreover, as we encourage our clients not only to review our progress but also to contribute to the documentation.
 That way, we can work together, in spite of the distance.

-Roles in a remote project
+Roles in a remote project team

 A product owner is a contact person on the client’s side, who should have a clear vision of a project and who can engage in the software development process.
 A product owner prioritises backlogs, approves functionalities and answers our questions about the occurring issues.
 If there’s no such position in your company — you can designate a person in your team who’ll be decisive and take over the role of product owner in the project.
 We don’t require any technical knowledge from a product owner, just the ability to make the decisions based on your business goals.